Across all services

 Governance

-A system you can defend to your board.
-Data residency, audit by design, multi-role HITL, governance generated from the same source as the system itself.
+Software you can defend to your board.
+Data residency, audit by design, multi-role HITL, governance generated from the same source as the software itself.

 Four layers